Hackerspace-Castellon/web-hackcs/src/content/en/agenda/semana-bienvenida-uji-2023.md

 ---
-title: "UJI Welcome Week 2023"
+title: UJI Welcome Week 2023
-description: "From October 23 to 27, 2023, we will be at the UJI Welcome Week, celebrating the start of the new academic year and meeting the new students."
+description: From October 23 to 27, 2023, we will be at the UJI Welcome Week, celebrating the start of the new academic year and meeting the new students.
 pubDate: 2023-10-28
 categories:
-  - "agenda"
+  - agenda
 ---

 ### UJI WELCOME WEEK 2023